History of the harbour club..

 History of the old harbour club building by the late June Sterling..

-Once back in England, they set about making their dream come true, and began by getting Toni Stirling and her friend Patsy Clarke (now Jennings) to deliver letters to all the houses on the beach, to see who would be interested in helping fund the venture.
+Once back in England, they set about making their dream come true and began by getting Toni Stirling and her friend Patsy Clarke (now Jennings) to deliver letters to all the houses on the beach to see who would be interested in helping fund the venture.

-When the funding was in place, and everyone was anxious to contribute to the building, John Metcalfe’s position as Housing Officer helped obtain three possible locations for the club.
-Eventually the Old Fort and a site off Weald Dyke were rejected, and the Silver Sands was the approved site.
+When the funding was in place and everyone was anxious to contribute to the building, John Metcalfe’s position as Housing Officer helped obtain three possible locations for the club.
+Eventually, the Old Fort and a site off Weald Dyke were rejected, and the Silver Sands site was approved.
 It was then favoured to erect a wooden building in memory of the many wooden bungalows, which had been demolished because of the invasion threat during the war.
-This was to have a flat roof to facilitate a second floor, thus enabling the ground floor to be used for billiard tables, skittle alley etc. for the members as and when enough profit was made.

-As the club flourished, an extension was built and a boat park with a slipway for the use of members.
-At first a flat was rented for the steward and his wife, but in the fullness of time, a flat was purchased, and then finally a house was acquired immediately opposite the club building.
-Also the freehold to the land was purchased.
+At first, a flat was rented for the steward and his wife, but in the fullness of time, a flat was purchased, and then finally, a house was acquired immediately opposite the club building.
+Also, the freehold to the land was purchased.

-Sadly John Metcalf died relatively early on in the clubs history, and ironically he actually passed away when working on the boat park, but he did see his dream become a reality.
+Sadly, John Metcalf died relatively early on in the club’s history, and ironically, he actually passed away when working on the boat park, but he did see his dream become a reality.

 There was always a Committee member on duty in those days, and there was always a function on a Saturday night, and many theme evenings, such as Beer Keller, Scottish Dancing and the unforgettable shows performed by the members under the guidance of Bob Langley, which raised a considerable amount of money for charity, as did Andrew Lamb and Ray Minter in the Bath Tub races.

-I can truthfully say that we all enjoyed the hard work in Building the club, and have everything to thank John and Derek for.
+I can truthfully say that we all enjoyed the hard work in building the club, and have everything to thank John and Derek for.

 June Stirling.